dragondive/plantuml_demo/plantuml_demo.md

     Refer the [documentation](https://plantuml.com/command-line) for the full set of features and configuration options.

-* **Using the PlantUML server**: The PlantUML server hosted as a web service at http://www.plantuml.com/plantuml/ can be used to generate the diagram.
-A PlantUML server instance can also be hosted locally on a private server.

-    Refer the [documentation](https://plantuml.com/server) for the full set of features and configuration options.

 * **As a standalone GUI**: PlantUML can be run as a standalone GUI application, either by double clicking the `plantuml.jar` or using the following command:

         ```
         java -jar plantuml.jar -gui
         ```

         Then the file or directory containing the diagram descriptions can be selected from the GUI to generate the diagrams.

+* **As a web service**: PlantUML can be hosted as a web service, which is then used to generate the diagrams.
+There are three approaches available to use the web service:
+    1. Enter the diagram description into the text box on the web page.
+    2. Encode the diagram description into a string, using the command line option `-encodeurl`.
+Use it with the web service corresponding to the image type to obtain the diagram.
+    3. Enter the encoded URL into the web browser which displays the diagram.

+    The web service can be used in the following ways:
+    * **On the PlantUML server**: PlantUML hosts the web service at http://www.plantuml.com/plantuml/
-* **As a docker container**: PlantUML's official docker image can be downloaded with the following command:
+    * **Locally as a docker container**: PlantUML web service can be hosted locally using the official docker image, with the following commands:

       ```
       docker pull plantuml/plantuml-server
+      docker run -d -p 8080:8080 plantuml/plantuml-server
       ```

       It hosts the plantuml server locally on `http://localhost:8080`.

+    Refer the [documentation](https://plantuml.com/server) for the full set of features and configuration options.

+#### Demo

+The [attached video](videos/plantuml_docker_demo.mp4) shows a demo of generating a PlantUML diagram using the docker container approach.
+The python module `plantuml` is a remote client interface that encodes the diagram description and communicates with the specified server.

 ### License Information